xXAI-botXx/CPP/README.md

 <br><br>

+<a name="#basics_variable modifier_"></a>
 **Variable Modifier**<br>
 Variables can be 'const' -> constant, means the value is not allowed to change.
+This is const (Constant Variable)

+- const
+	- The value cannot be changed after initialization.
+	- Used for defining constants and preventing modifications to function parameters.
+	- Helps avoid unintended side effects.
+	- Efficient for references since they don’t require additional memory allocation.
-This is useful for constants which value never should change in the program or for function parameters, to make sure that the passed reference is not changed and does so not lead to unwanted sideeffects -> why we want unchangable references? because references are most lowest at resource consuming.
+	- Useful for constants which value never should get changed in the program or for function parameters, to make sure that the passed reference is not changed and does so not lead to unwanted sideeffects -> why we want unchangable references? because references are most lowest at resource consuming.

+- volatile
+    - Tells the compiler that the variable can be changed at any time (e.g., by hardware or another thread).
+    - Prevents compiler optimizations that assume the value won’t change unexpectedly.

+- mutable
+	- Allows modification of a variable inside a const object.
+    - Typically used with const class methods to modify specific members.

+- static
+    - Inside a function: Retains its value across function calls.
+    - Inside a class: Shared among all instances (i.e., belongs to the class, not an object).
+    At global scope: Limits visibility to the current translation unit (file).

+- extern
+    - Declares a global variable defined in another file or translation unit.
+    - Used for sharing variables across multiple files.

+- register (Deprecated)
+    - Suggested storing the variable in a CPU register for fast access.
+    - Modern compilers optimize this automatically, making it obsolete.

+- thread_local
+    - Creates a variable that is unique to each thread.
+    - Useful for thread-safe programming without explicit locking.

 <br><br>

+<a name="#basics_pointers_"></a>
 **Pointers**<br>
 Pointers are variables pointing to another memory address.
 A pointer have a own memory adress and the value saved is the memory address where the pointer points to.<br>
 Pointer are important to use the heap efficiently.<br>